koyo-finance/docs/docs/guide/exchange/swap.md

 When the token is chosen, you'll be able to select a token to swap **to**.

 If you open the token list and see multiple tokens with the same name (USDT, USDT, USDT), don't worry.
-The tokens are not exeactly the same, because they are located in different **pools**.
+The tokens are not exactly the same, because they are located in different **pools**.

 Pool of the token is shown on the right side of the token list, so you can decide from which pool to get your tokens (each pool will have different amount liquidity).